Home / For Commissioners

 A

-Psychology Lead and Assistant Psychologists running risk formulation, group sessions, 1-to-1 work, and clinical supervision of the wider team.
+Psychology Lead and Assistant Psychologists running risk formulation, group sessions, 1 to 1 work, and support and supervision of the wider team.
 Funded by us, not by additional commissioner charges.

 B